semgrep/semgrep-docs/docs/semgrep-sc/sc-getting-started.md

 ## Limitations of Semgrep Supply Chain scans

 * Semgrep Supply Chain supports scanning for transitive or indirect dependencies for all of its supported languages **except Java**.
 Findings are collected and displayed in **Semgrep App > Supply Chain**.
-* Semgrep Supply Chain detects transitivity only for **Python and Javascript **languages.
+* Semgrep Supply Chain detects transitivity only for **Python and JavaScript **languages.
 * Semgrep Supply Chain generates reachable findings only for direct dependencies.

 ## Scanning a repository with Semgrep Supply Chain